ABOUT HEArt Journal

 In 2013, HEArt relaunched as HEArt Online coupled with a 2013-14 Pittsburgh reading series that featured Terrance Hayes & Saeed Jones, Tim Seibles, Vanessa German and Martín Espada.

-Our goals remain to publish the finest contemporary art & literature that actively fights discrimination and promotes social justice.
+Our goal remains to publish the finest contemporary art & literature that actively fights discrimination and promotes social justice.

 HEArt Editorial Team